JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ### Retrieving a Single Vertex by ID

-This query will be used for fetching a vertex and its properties by its ID.
+This query fetches a vertex and its properties by its ID.
 The query requires one of two parameters:

 - `id`: The ID as a string